Liyue-Chen/STCFPContext/README.md

 ## Data

-We provide crowd flow and corresponding POI data in the `data` directory.
-Move them into the UCTB package data directory to make the `dataloader` can find data files.
+We provide crowd flow and corresponding POI data in the `dataset` directory.
+Move them into the UCTB package `data` directory to make the `dataloader` could find the data files.
 Weather data is stored in 'External' key of the `*.pkl` files.

 ## Environment